SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 ]
 ```

 Our plant is simple.
-We have a heater that's turned on and off by the clocked parameter `furnace_on`
+We have a heater that's turned on and off by the time-indexed parameter `furnace_on`
 which adds `furnace_power` forcing to the system when enabled.
 We then leak heat proportional to `leakage`
 as a function of the square of the current temperature.